2020 Ford Escape vs. 2019 Toyota RAV4: Compare Cars

 Safety: Toyota RAV4, so far

-The latest RAV4 has been crash-tested by the NHTSA, which gives it five stars overall, and by the IIHS, which calls it a Top Safety Pick+.
+The latest RAV4 has been crash-tested by the NHTSA, which gives it five stars overall, and by the IIHS, which calls it a Top Safety Pick+, when equipped with specific headlights.
 It comes with automatic emergency braking, and offers blind-spot monitors on most models.
-The Escape hasn’t been crash-tested yet, but it too has standard automatic emergency braking, as well as available blind-spot monitors, even a head-up display.
+The Escape hasn’t been crash-tested yet, but it too has standard automatic emergency braking, as well as available blind-spot monitors, and a head-up display.

 2019 Toyota RAV4 Hybrid